 Disrupted nighttime sleep

 Although people generally assume a person with narcolepsy can have all the great sleep they ever desired, that is not the case.
 With both types of narcolepsy, our brains mix up the timing of sleepiness, so no matter how tired we feel, sometimes we cannot get to sleep at night.
 People with narcolepsy often experience fragmented sleep, in other words, we wake up a lot even if we don’t remember it.
 My sleep study says I had “34 spontaneous arousals from sleep” in 8 hours.

 Usually, a multiple sleep latency test (MSLT) is done for definitive diagnoses.
 This test is performed at a sleep disorders clinic and requires the patient to stay overnight and the following day.
 A specialist then examines the amount of time it took to fall asleep or sleep latency.
 However, this is not a perfect test as there are many factors at play when it comes to sleep.

 Doctors can recommend the best course of treatment considering the type of narcolepsy and the overall health of the patient.
 Some treatments are just for excessive daytime sleepiness, while others treat additional symptoms.
 Patients should keep track of how the medication is working and continue to update their doctor to adjust the dosage or change types of medication until they find an effective treatment.
 Since every person is different, there is no one treatment that works for everyone.
 Some people with Type 1 Narcolepsy also require treatment for cataplexy.

 While medication can be one part of the equation, I believe there is a lot more that goes into treating both types of narcolepsy.
 Read my list of tips and tricks for managing narcolepsy.
-They are compiled from years of learning to live life sometimes medicated and other times without.
+They are compiled from years of learning to live life sometimes with medication and other times without.

 Where did narcolepsy come from?